 To set up Docker on any version of Ubuntu it must be a 64 bit with at least version 3.10 kernel.
 Earlier kernel versions lack all the features required to run Docker and are prone to bugs.
 To check your version run the command uname -r at a terminal.

 On Xenial 16.04 it is important to install linux-image-extra-* kernel packages that enable you to use aufs storage driver.
 A two step process of updating and installing the packages is what is required.
 The commands shown below accomplish that

-sudo apt-get install linux-image-extra-$(uname -r) linux-image-extra-virtual
+sudo apt-get update sudo apt-get install linux-image-extra-$(uname -r) linux-image-extra-virtual

 To check if you are running a 64 bit version of Ubuntu, click on system settings, then under system, click on details.
 Information on the system you are running will be displayed.

 Once system requirements are satisfied, you can go ahead and start the process of setting up Docker.